Manage Backups for Cloud Databases

-To create backup of a database instance, click the gear icon next to the name of the instance you want to backup, and select Create Backup.
-Once selected, a dialogue box will open, asking for a backup name and description.
+Click the gear icon next to the name of the instance that you want to back up, and select Create Backup.

 WARNING: The behavior of your instance during a backup depends on the storage engine that you are using for tables.
 If you use only InnoDB, write access to your database instance is not suspended.
-Conversely, if you have MyISAM tables, those databases are write-locked during the backup process.
+If you have MyISAM tables, those databases are write-locked during the backup process.